Our Team

 Mary Jermann

-As Executive Director, Mary’s depth of compassion and experience serves as a powerful connection to the heart of our mission at Wellness House.
+As President & CEO, Mary’s depth of compassion and experience serves as a powerful connection to the heart of our mission at Wellness House.
 Under her leadership and encouragement, our strength-giving support and services are made possible with the help of our amazing volunteers, at no cost to the community.

 Terri Fevang